syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 ## Adding a Footnote and Endnote position

-Footnotes are typically located at the bottom of a page or beneath text being referenced, and endnotes are typically placed at the end of a document or at the end of a section.
+Footnotes are typically located at the bottom of a page or beneath the text being referenced, and endnotes are typically placed at the end of a document or at the end of a section.
 This can be done using `FootnotePosition` API and `EndnotePosition` API.

-The following code example illustrates how to add positions of footnotes and endnotes.
+The following code example illustrates how to add positions of footnotes and endnotes:

 {% tabs %}